eliokhouri/CS6140-Wildfire-Risk-Prediction/Raw Data/README.md

 This folder contains all of the raw data files used in generating the final dataset.

+NOTE: DUE TO SPACE CONSTRAINTS ON GITHUB, WE ONLY INCLUDE ONE RAW DATA FILE IN EACH RESPECTIVE FOLDER.

 ## File Definitions:

 - **californiaFromNaturalEarth.json**: California JSON file defining a polygon that sets the boundaries within the entire state, used in tasks such as negative fire generation.